Helen Knowles and Francesca Granato

 52 x 1000 cm

 In 2006 Helen Knowles collaborated with designer Francesca Granato to create Birth Rites' signature pattern Birth.
 The motifs chosen for the pattern were taken from lap dancers' calling cards; the aim was to challenge the perceived separation between women as mothers and women as sexual entities.
 As the figures are arranged in labouring and birthing postures the pattern also exposes the taboo which attempts to conceal the undeniable link between sex and birth.
-The design was always intended to be used on wallpaper, a 'feminine' medium, thereby further mixing the domestic with the erotic.
+The design was always intended to be used on wallpaper, a 'feminine' medium, thereby further mixing the domestic with the erotic. it was exhibited in 2008 at the Birth Rites Exhibition, Glasgow Science Centre and Manchester Musuem tour.

 Previous